China meddling allegations roil Taiwan election campaign

-TAIPEI (Reuters) - New allegations Beijing tried to infiltrate Taiwan’s democracy roiled election campaigning on the island this weekend, with President Tsai Ing-wen’s main opponent saying he would drop out if he had taken money from China’s Communist Party.
+TAIPEI (Reuters) - Election campaigning in Taiwan was hit at the weekend by new allegations that Beijing had tried to meddle in the island’s politics.

-A Chinese defector, named as Wang “William” Liqiang by Australian media, gave a sworn statement to the Australian Security Intelligence Organisation, or ASIO, about Beijing’s efforts to influence politics in Taiwan, Hong Kong and Australia.
+A Chinese defector, named as Wang “William” Liqiang by Australian media, gave a sworn statement to the Australian Security Intelligence Organisation, or ASIO, about Beijing’s efforts to influence politics in Taiwan, Hong Kong and Australia. [nL4N28304M]

-In particular, Wang said he helped guide positive media attention toward certain Taiwanese politicians, including Tsai’s top challenger, Han Kuo-yu from the China-friendly Kuomintang party.
-China, in a late night statement on Saturday, said Wang is a convicted fraudster who travelled on fake documents.
+In particular, Wang said he helped guide positive media attention toward certain Taiwanese politicians, including President Tsai Ing-wen’s main opponent, Han Kuo-yu of the Kuomintang party.

+Han said that he would drop out if it was shown that he had taken money from China’s Communist Party.

+China said in a statement on Saturday that Wang is a convicted fraudster who travelled on fake documents.

-Taiwan, claimed by China as its sacred territory to be brought under Beijing’s control by force if needed, is already on high alert for Chinese attempts to sway presidential and legislative elections scheduled for Jan.
+Taiwan, claimed by China as its territory to be brought under Beijing’s control by force if needed, is already on high alert for Chinese attempts to sway presidential and legislative elections scheduled for Jan.
 11, whether through disinformation campaigns or military intimidation.

+“Taiwan was the most important work of ours: the infiltration into media, temples, and grassroots organisations,” Wang said through a translator in a televised interview on Australia’s Channel 9 “60 Minutes” programme on Sunday.

 The details about what China is suspected of doing in Taiwan quickly provoked strong reaction from both Han and his party and Tsai and her ruling Democratic Progressive Party (DPP), which supports Taiwan’s formal independence, a red line for Beijing.